nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_assessment_scales.md

 {% include custom/section.warnbanner.html %}

 ## Assessment Scales Section Content##
-The Assessment scales section carries information about assessment scales used such as:
+The Assessment scales section carries information about assessment scales used, items in bold are subheadings and should be formatted as such in any html sent:

+**Assessment scales** Assessment scales used,eg,

 - New York Heart Failure scale
 - Activities of Daily Living(ADL)